-2. HIGHLIGHTS OF THE QUARTER
+2. HIGHLIGHTS OF THE YEAR TO DATE

-Highlights for the six months ended November 30, 2019 include:
+Highlights for the nine months ended February 29, 2020 include:

-- Completion of a 14 hole 3,085 metre diamond drill program at the Company's Bul River Mine property.
-The focus of the program was on the past producing Empire-Strathcona property located on the Company's 100% owned Bull River land package and approximately 12 kilometres from the Bull River mill.
-All drill holes intersected narrow mineralized structures, but grades of the mineralized material to-date do not support further exploration at this location at this time. - Continued development of the Major Mines Permit Application with the Energy, Mines and Petroleum Resources of British Columbia.
+- Initiated its first underground diamond drilling program at the Bull River Mine project.
+Drilling took place on 9 Level approximately 350 metres below the portal, representing the current lowest level of the underground workings.
+By the end of March 2020, 831 metres of drilling was completed in five holes.
+All drill holes intersected mineralized structures with grades and true widths that are consistent with the current NI 43-101 resource.
+The drill targets were down dip of the current workings in the previously untested central portion of the South Vein.
+All drill holes intersected mineralized structures approximately 50 to 115 metres below 9 Level.
+With additional drilling there is good potential to increase the size of the current indicated and inferred resource. - Continued development of the Major Mines Permit Application with the Energy, Mines and Petroleum Resources of British Columbia.
 The underground mine is currently permitted for mining at a rate of 205 tonnes per day and management intends to increase the permitted mining rate to approximately 1,000 tonnes per day in order to optimize the capacity of the installed surface infrastructure.
 There is currently no permit to store tailings at the property either in the underground or on surface.
 Management plans to implement dry stack tailings technology for operation of the tailings storage facility on surface.
-During the quarter management focused on completion of a condemnation drilling program and a groundwater drilling program in support of the permit application. - Completion of equity financing in June 2019 (combination of flow-through and common share units) resulting in net proceeds of \$630,000. - Completed the exercise of common share purchase warrants resulting in gross proceeds of \$880,369. - Procurement of a used transformer for future use at the Bull River Mine ore processing facilities at a cost of \$265,000, of which \$165,000 has been paid and the balance included in accounts payables.
+During the quarter, management developed a groundwater monitoring program in support of the permit application. - Completed an equity financing in December 2019 of flow-through shares resulting in net proceeds of \$659,760. - Raised proceeds in January 2020 from the exercise of common share purchase warrants resulting in gross proceeds of \$171,711.